Andy Pankhurst

 On drawing

-Drawing is abstract and conceptual, not just an exercise in copying.
+Drawing is abstract and conceptual, not an exercise in mere copying.
 I therefore teach students ‘ways of thinking’ rather than ‘how to do it’.
 A great misconception of our time is that drawing from observation is a mindless activity.
-Over a decade ago while teaching life drawing at the Slade School, I discovered that students were being told that attending a life class would render them a vegetable.
-I believe the opposite, that life drawing encourages thought and the formulation of ideas.
+Over two decades ago, while teaching life drawing at an art school, I discovered that students were being told that attending the life class would render them a vegetable!
+I believe the opposite: that life drawing and working from direct observation encourages thought and the formulation of ideas.

-One of the best ways to learn the art of picture making is through the study of the Masters from the past.
-When referring to and drawing from such works you can read their ideas and their language.
+One of the best ways to learn the art of drawing and picture-making is through the study of art from the past.
+When referring to and drawing from such works, you can read their ideas and their language.
 Every time we draw it has to be about something.
 The ideas we have about art are the foundation from which we attempt to manifest a visual configuration that resembles and expresses our concepts.